 The AI Documentation Revolution

 AI ambient clinical documentation is the most transformative healthcare IT technology since the EHR mandate.
-These systems listen to doctor-patient conversations, generate structured clinical notes in real-time, and integrate directly into EHR systems — reducing physician documentation time by 50-70% and addressing the burnout crisis.
+These systems listen to doctor-patient conversations, generate structured clinical notes in real-time, and integrate directly into EHR systems — reducing physician documentation time by 50-70% and addressing the burnout crisis that the American Medical Association has identified as a top priority for healthcare systems.

 Market Leader